23 Types of Frogs in Florida

 12. Southern Leopard Frog

 The Southern Leopard Frog (Lithobates sphenocephalus) is a large species of true frog native to the eastern regions of North America.
-These frogs live in very shallow bodies of freshwater and occasionally venture into slightly brackish areas.
+These frogs live in very shallow freshwater bodies and occasionally venture into slightly brackish areas.

-These types of frogs in Florida have big bodies that can range in hue from green to brown, depending on their environment.
+These frogs in Florida have big bodies ranging in hue from green to brown, depending on their environment.
 They have huge, spherical spots all over their backs, and a yellowish ridge runs along their bodies’ sides.

 The limbs of the males of these frogs are significantly larger than those of the females, which is an example of sexual dimorphism.